mosop/cli/README.md

 ### Options.version

 The `Options.version` method adds the `-v` and `--version` options to your command.
-These options can be used to print version.
+These options can be used to print a version string.

 ```crystal
 class Command < Cli::Command